 Very few ingredients are needed, and with our incredibly fresh Greek Branzino from Oysterblood, it is not hard to make this taste as great as at the very best Greek restaurants in Montreal!

-While prepping and cooking the fish is strait forward, the trickiest part of serving this recipe is in the deboning of the fish!
+While prepping and cooking the fish is straightforward, the trickiest part of serving this recipe is in the deboning of the fish!

-Be sure to have a look at the video by Pamela Salzman that demonstrates one great way to debone it!
+Be sure to look at the video below by Pamela Salzman that demonstrates one great way to debone it!

 Wash and dry the Branzino well both inside and outside.

-Leave to dry in your fridge wrapped in paper towel until you are ready to make your fish.
+Leave to dry in your fridge wrapped in a paper towel until you are ready to prepare your fish.
+Having a dry fish makes the grilled fish much crispier.

 Generously salt and pepper the inside and outside of the fish

-Add slices of lemon and a few sprigs of thyme inside the fish
+Add slices of lemon, a few sprigs of thyme, and a bayleaf to the inside of the fish

 Brush the BBQ generously with Grapeseed Oil